chriswailes/RLTK/README.md

 ### The Parsing Environment

 The parsing environment is the context in which the proc objects associated with productions are evaluated, and can be used to provide helper functions and to keep state while parsing.
-To define a custom environment simply subclass RLTK::Parser::Environment inside your parser definition as follows:
+To define a custom environment simply subclass {RLTK::Parser::Environment} inside your parser definition as follows:

 	class MyParser < RLTK::Parser
 		...